James Long Company

 hardware and software products for the psychophysiological

-- Custom real-time data acquisition and process control systems.
+- Custom real-time data acquisition and control systems.

 - Custom signal processing applications.